orcema/node-red-google-notify/README.md

 ### Releases:
 | Version   |Comment|
 | ----------|:-------------:|
+| 1.4.3     | new feature to clear all queues with pending notification & optimisations in pending messages management
 | 1.4.2     | install instructions for node-red as add-on on hassio
 | 1.4.1     | fix for language selection issue
 | 1.3.0     | notifications queueing / priority and stop playing